 What is Letterboxd?

-Letterboxd is a social network for sharing your taste in film.
-Use it as a diary to record your opinion about films as you watch them, or just to keep track of films you’ve seen in the past.
-Showcase your favorite films on your profile page.
+Letterboxd is a global social network for grass-roots film discussion and discovery.
+Use it as a diary to record and share your opinion about films as you watch them, or just to keep track of films you’ve seen in the past.
+Showcase your favorites on your profile page.
 Rate, review and tag films as you add them.
 Find and follow your friends to see what they’re enjoying.
-Keep a watchlist of films you’d like to see, and create lists/collections on any given topic, for example: favorite heist films.
+Keep a watchlist of films you’d like to see, and create lists/collections on any given topic.
 We’ve been described as “like GoodReads for movies”.

-Wikipedia defines letterboxing as the practice of transferring film shot in a widescreen aspect ratio to standard-width video formats while preserving the film’s original aspect ratio.
-Generally this is accomplished by adding mattes (or “black bars”) above and below the picture area.
+Wikipedia defines letterboxing as the practice of transferring film shot in a widescreen aspect ratio to standard-width video formats while preserving the original aspect ratio.
+Generally this is accomplished by adding mattes (or ‘black bars’) above and below the picture area.
 Letterboxd is named for our love of the widescreen format, and has nothing whatsoever to do with orienteering or that thing in Stand By Me.
+Here’s some history.

 Does it cost to use this site?